szaimen/Nextcloud-NAS-Guide/README.md

 - [Silicon Power Armor A85 1TB](https://geizhals.eu/silicon-power-armor-a85-1tb-sp010tbphda85s3s-a1358555.html?hloc=at&hloc=de&hloc=eu&hloc=pl&hloc=uk) x2 = ca. 55€ x2 = ca. 110€

-## Are there any preparations necessary before I can start?
+## Are there any preparations necessary before you can start?
 Yes, please make sure that you have all necessary Hardware requirements and please connect all necessary parts before continuing.

 **For Intel NUC's, you need to put one SSD and one RAM latch into the device before continuing**